justinduckett/portfolio/bike-share-pipeline.md

 - _Data Studio_: Advanced Analytics & Visualization

 ### Purpose of the work
-I built this project to expand my digital analytics background into modern data engineering.
+I built this project to expand my digital analytics background into modern analytics engineering.
 Specifically, I wanted to demonstrate how to:

 - **Engineer robust pipelines:** Moving away from manual exports to building "set and forget" pipelines using Python and cloud tools.
 - **Implement software best practices:** Treating data as code by using dbt to version-control my SQL logic and automate data quality testing.